boc-tothefuture/openhab-jruby/README.md

 end
 ```

-Because only_if uses 'truthy?' on objects that are provided that are not blocks the above rule can also be written like this:
+Because only_if uses 'truthy?' on non-block objects the above rule can also be written like this:

 ```
 rule 'Set OutsideDimmer to 50% if LightSwtich turned on and OtherSwitch is also ON' do